Dan Patrick (politician)

-Dan Goeb Patrick (born Dannie Scott Goeb; April 4, 1950) is an American radio talk show host, television broadcaster, and politician.
-He has been serving as the 42nd lieutenant governor of Texas since January 2015, under Greg Abbott.
+Dan Goeb Patrick (born Dannie Scott Goeb; April 4, 1950) is an American radio talk show host, television broadcaster, and politician serving since 2015 as the 42nd lieutenant governor of Texas under Governor Greg Abbott.

 Originally from Baltimore, Maryland, Patrick began his career as a radio and television broadcaster.
 After forming a chain of sports bars and subsequently going bankrupt, he became a radio host again, this time becoming a conservative commentator.
 From 2007 to 2015, Patrick was a Republican member of the Texas Senate for the 7th District, which included a small portion of the city of Houston and several Houston-area suburbs located mostly in northwest Harris County.

 Patrick defeated three-term incumbent David Dewhurst in the primary runoff for lieutenant governor on May 27, 2014.
 He then won the position in the fall general election.
-He was re-elected in 2018 and 2022, defeating Democratic nominee Mike Collier.
+He was re-elected in 2018 and 2022, defeating Democratic nominee Mike Collier both times.